Learn six reasons why saving your grocery receipts is the secret to having a healthy grocery budget and saving more money on food!

 - Use a spreadsheet.
 Simply set up four columns to keep track of what you spend each week.
 As you get the hang of it, add in more lines for the exact items you bought.
 This will help you define your grocery budget even more.

 - Use pen and paper.
 This is my preferred method.
 I simply write down what I spend directly in my planner as soon as I get in the car after shopping.
 Since I always have my planner on me, it works well.
 Then I can reference my notes when I reconcile my budget later on.

 - The key to making any of those methods work, is to actually use them.
 Building a habit of writing down what you spend is vital to making your budget work.
 It is well worth it once you get there, because it’s the only way to a healthy grocery budget!

 Do you need some help TODAY with your grocery budget?
 I created a resource to help you start saving money on groceries NOW.
 See if My Grocery Budget Toolkit is right for you! -> CLICK HERE

 What to do with Your Grocery Receipts

-Once you have your spent money tracked, you’ll need to do something with those receipts.
-I’m sure you don’t want them cluttering up your purse or counter top!
+Once you have your grocery expenses tracked, you’ll need to do something with the receipts.
+Be sure to:

-The most practical thing I can suggest is keeping an envelope for the month’s receipts.
-You could also designate a cute, small basket like this for the sole purpose of holding receipts, which works really well if you’re not the only one spending grocery budget money each month.
+- Keeping an envelope for the month’s receipts.
+You could also designate a cute, small basket for holding receipts, which works really well if you’re not the only one spending grocery budget money each month.

-File those receipts in another envelope for future reference if you want to check prices and shopping trends.
-I explain exactly how to do this and how to save even MORE money simply by using your grocery receipts in my course Grocery Budget Bootcamp.
+- File each batch of monthly receipts in a separate envelope for future reference if you want to check prices and shopping trends.
+I explain exactly how to do this and how to save even MORE money with your grocery receipts in my course Grocery Budget Bootcamp.